 In this blog, we explore how hospitals are using predictive analytics to determine at-risk patients.
 We consider how the risk assessment tool can lower a hospital's readmission rates.

-This year, a staggering 77 percent of hospitals will receive some percentage of penalty to their 2016 funding under Medicare’s Readmissions Reduction Program.
-In 2015, of the 3,454 eligible hospitals in the United States, 2,655 were penalized, 514 (15 percent) were penalized 1 percent or more and 38 (1 percent) were penalized 3 percent, which is the maximum penalty, according to Kaiser Health News.
+This year, a staggering 77% of hospitals will receive some percentage of penalty to their 2016 funding under Medicare’s Readmissions Reduction Program.
+In 2015, of the 3,454 eligible hospitals in the United States, 2,655 were penalized, 514 (15%) were penalized 1% or more and 38 (1%) were penalized 3%, which is the maximum penalty, according to Kaiser Health News.
 For these thousands of hospitals, the struggle to understand and quickly intervene to prevent readmissions remains a difficult burden for an often overtaxed staff.

 The good news is that these penalties, while painful, have worked.
 According to the study, since the fines began, national readmission rates have dropped.
 Hospitals have begun to concentrate on educating patients about their medical condition, discharging patients with medications they couldn’t afford otherwise and acquiring support, such as a patient’s primary care physician, to help monitor patient progress.

 What are hospitals doing about their readmission penalties?